sparkflows/sparkflows-docs/docs/installation/configuration/https/ssl-certificate.rst

 This document outlines the steps to use a trusted SSL certificate for the fire server, which uses a ``keystore.jks`` to manage certificates.

-By Default Fire Insights uses Self Sign Certificate by default which will show certificate validation issue with Browser when accessing on ``https``, you can have a valid certificate and can be configured in Fire Insights.
+By Default Fire Insights uses Self Sign Certificate which will show certificate validation issue with Browser when accessing on ``https``, you can have a valid certificate and can be configured in Fire Insights.

 Pre-Requisites
 ---------